signalfx/signalfx-agent/docs/agent-install-standalone-linux.md

-# Install to Linux using a GZIP File
+# Install to Linux using a tar.gz File

-Install the Smart Agent to Linux host using a compressed standalone package in a GZIP file.
+Install the Smart Agent to Linux host using a compressed `tar` file.

 ## Prerequisites

 * Kernel version 2.6.32 or higher
-* cap_dac_read_search and cap_sys_ptrace capabilities
+* cap_dac_read_search and cap_sys_ptrace Linux capabilities
 * Terminal or a similar command-line interface application
-* GZIP application
+* Program that can uncompress and unbundle a `.tar.gz` file.

-## Install the Smart Agent using a GZIP file
+## Install the Smart Agent using a tar.gz file

 1. Remove collector services such as `collectd`

-2. Remove third-party instrumentation and agent software

-> Don't use automatic instrumentation or instrumentation agents from
-> other vendors when you're using SignalFx instrumentation.
-The results
-> are unpredictable, and your instrumentation might break and your
-> application might crash.

-3. Get the latest GZIP standalone installation package by navigating to [Smart Agent releases](https://github.com/signalfx/signalfx-agent/releases) and downloading the following file:
+2. Get the latest `.tar.gz` standalone installation package by navigating to [Smart Agent releases](https://github.com/signalfx/signalfx-agent/releases) and downloading the following file: